Come to me, all who labor and are heavy laden, and I will give you rest. – Matthew 11:28

 Pray for AMERICA’S RELATIONSHIP WITH ISRAEL

-Pray for U.S. diplomatic officials as they seek to assist Israel in resolving conflicts with Hamas and Hezbollah.
+Pray for U.S. officials as they seek to ensure critically ill children in Gaza receive the care and treatment they need.

 Pray for AMERICA’S HEALTH AND WELL-BEING